 An average person can only last 3 days without water at the very maximum.
 You’d be very lucky if severe dehydration doesn’t catch up with you at that point.
-Once it does, your body can suffer from organ failure and eventually, shock.
+Once it does, your body can suffer from organ failure, and eventually, shock.
 Whether you’re in a survival situation or simply enjoying the outdoors, it is always important to have an adequate supply of water.

-First, you have to be on the lookout for signs that lead to water.
+Be on the lookout for signs that lead to water.
 In the wild, rivers and streams are the quickest ways to quench your thirst, so listen for their rushing or gurgling sounds.
 You should be able to hear a running body of water, even from far away.

 Stand on high ground so you can have a better vantage point of the ground below.
-Water always flows down so look for gullies, crevices or any natural formation that indicates water flow.
+Water always flows down, so look for gullies, crevices, or any natural formation that indicates water flow.

 Animals and insects also tend to converge around watering holes, so watch out for animal tracks or the flight path of birds.
-Some plants, like lilies and cattails thrive near water, so seeing them should be a good sign.
+Some plants like lilies and cattails thrive near water, so seeing them should be a good sign.
 Also observe the soil: is it dry and crumbly, or is it somehow moist and muddy?

 Rivers and Streams

-Big rivers are usually prone to lots of pollution from agriculture, mining or trash so stay away from these.
+Big rivers are usually prone to lots of pollution from agriculture, mining, or trash so stay away from these.
 You’d want water to come from upstream and as near to the source as possible so opt for small streams or springs.
-This way you can make sure that it’s free from most contaminants.
+This way, you can make sure that it’s free from most contaminants.
 However, never drink directly from the source without filtering or purifying it first.

 First, select a non-poisonous tree with nice, leafy branches.
 Make sure that the tree receives a lot of sunlight, and that the branches are relatively free from bugs or animal droppings.
 Next, wrap those branches in clear, sturdy plastic.
 Secure the plastic tightly around the branches so as not to let any moisture out.

-Water From Trees
+Water from Trees